 We Are Working to Restore and Enhance Santa Monica Bay

-2024 Highlights
+2025 Highlights

 Abalone Restoration Program

 The kelp forests of Santa Monica Bay once teemed with seven species of abalone—red, pink, green, white, black, pinto, and flat.
-Through overharvesting in the past century, loss of kelp habitat, and disease, all seven species found in southern California have been nearly wiped out.
+Through overharvesting in the past century, loss of kelp habitat, and disease, all seven species found in Southern California have been nearly wiped out.

 Kelp Forest Restoration

-The kelp forest ecosystems off the southern California coast are known to be some of the world’s most diverse and productive ecosystems.
+The kelp forest ecosystems off the Southern California coast are known to be some of the world’s most diverse and productive ecosystems.
 They are vital for providing habitat and food for over 700 marine species, many of which are the targets of California’s most lucrative sport and commercial fisheries.
 They also protect neighboring coastlines from erosion and pull in carbon dioxide from the ocean as they grow.

 Table to Farm

-Food that decomposes in a landfill releases methane, a greenhouse gas 86 times more potent than carbon dioxide.
-By composting locally, we reduce the need to transport waste to distant processing facilities, cutting down smog-forming air pollutants and carbon dioxide emissions.
+TBF’s Table to Farm works with Environmental Charter Schools to implement community composting and grow local fresh food.
+By composting locally, we reduce the need to transport waste to distant processing facilities, reducing smog-forming air pollutants and carbon dioxide emissions.
 At the same time, applying compost improves soil health, increases water retention, and enhances carbon sequestration in the soil.

-TBF’s Table to Farm works with Environmental Charter Schools to implement community composting and grow local fresh food.
-In 2024, these community compost systems recycled over 1,000 pounds of food scraps locally.
+In 2025, these community compost systems recycled over 1,000 pounds of food scraps locally.

-Santa Monica Beach Restoration
+Santa Monica Beach Dunes

 Abalone Restoration Program

 The kelp forests of Santa Monica Bay once teemed with seven species of abalone—red, pink, green, white, black, pinto, and flat.
-Through overharvesting in the past century, loss of kelp habitat, and disease, all seven species found in southern California have been nearly wiped out.
+Through overharvesting in the past century, loss of kelp habitat, and disease, all seven species found in Southern California have been nearly wiped out.

 Kelp Forest Restoration

-The kelp forest ecosystems off the southern California coast are known to be some of the world’s most diverse and productive ecosystems.
+The kelp forest ecosystems off the Southern California coast are known to be some of the world’s most diverse and productive ecosystems.
 They are vital for providing habitat and food for over 700 marine species, many of which are the targets of California’s most lucrative sport and commercial fisheries.
 They also protect neighboring coastlines from erosion and pull in carbon dioxide from the ocean as they grow.

 Our Key Priorities